 Support for Postgraduate Students

-The Graduate Tutor's Research Fund will contribute to trips for conferences or for gathering research data, subject to the availability of funds, and Postgraduate Students away on research trips lasting longer than two weeks may apply for some rebate on their College room rent.
+The Postgraduate Tutor's Research Fund will contribute to trips for conferences or for gathering research data, subject to the availability of funds, and Postgraduate Students away on research trips lasting longer than two weeks may apply for some rebate on their College room rent.